ianthropos88/Wave_Loading_Analysis/README.md

 ## My Solution 💡

-In this Power BI End Project, I have investigated multiple dataset's for Syngenta Seeds EAME called **DROPLETS** and analyzed their churn rates.
+In this Power BI End Project, I have investigated multiple dataset's for the Company called **DROPLETS** and analyzed their churn rates.
 This business case helps to understand, why we are not able to deliver products to the customers, what are the obligations, and how we are handling the uncertanities.